nshahpazov/nshahpazov/README.md

 ### Hi there 👋 I am Nikola
-I am a Full Stack Software Engineer and a Data Scientist.
+A Full Stack Engineer and a Data Scientist with 8+ years of experience in Full-Stack Software Engineering and Data Science.

 I've studied
 - Computer Science (BSc) at Sofia University